Novan Inc. (NOVN) and the Battle of Fundamentals vs. Technicals

-Novan Inc. (NASDAQ:NOVN) went down by -10.72% from its latest closing price compared to the recent 1-year high of $25.90.
-The company’s stock price has collected -5.12% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Novan Announces Strategic Priorities and Outlines Key Milestones
+Novan Inc. (NASDAQ:NOVN) went up by 3.87% from its latest closing price compared to the recent 1-year high of $25.90.
+The company’s stock price has collected -15.54% of loss in the last five trading sessions.
+Press Release reported on 09/09/21 that Novan Announces Strategic Priorities and Outlines Key Milestones

 Is It Worth Investing in Novan Inc. (NASDAQ :NOVN) Right Now?